 The Gast Gun

 The Gast Gun was first produced in 1916, designed by Karl Gast of Vorwerk und Companie of Barmen.
 What made the firearm so notable was its fast firing rate of 1,600 rounds per minute.
 The gun was very similar, in principle, to an automatic machine gun that had been patented by Bethel Burton in Great Britain in March of 1886.
 The unique mechanism that powered the Gast guns combined the firearm’s two barrels in a manner that utilized the recoil of the first barrel to load and charge the second round.
 The ammunition was fed through two 180-round vertically-mounted cylindrical drums that sat on either side of the gun.

 Designed for ease of maintenance, the Gast gun could be field stripped in about a minute.
 It was also relatively light, weighing in at just 60 pounds, and considered rugged and ideal for mounting to aircraft.
 After Gast first demonstrated the gun to the German military in 1917, they immediately ordered 3,000 guns, the first 100 of which were to be delivered by the 1st of June, 1918.

-Despite the firearm’s the success, the Gast gun not widely used, and thus remained a secret until after the First World War.
+Despite the firearm’s success, the Gast gun was not widely used and thus remained a secret until after the First World War.
 The Allied Control Commission first discovered the gun in 1921 when they stumbled on a secret cache in the Konigsberg fortress.
-The United States Army later tested the gun, and found it to be durable and reliable but not worth the expense required to replace their machine guns.
+The United States Army later tested the gun and found it to be durable and reliable but not worth the expense required to replace their machine guns.